Test Data Management

 | `billing@test.com` | `Billing000!` | `Billing Dashboard` | `Billing Admin` |

-### Attaching a Profile to a Test Case
+### Attaching a profile to a test case

-1. Open the test plan.
+1. Open the test case and edit its configuration.

-4. Save the test plan.
+4. Save the test case.

 ### Importing Profile Data from a Spreadsheet